Optimal finite-dimensional probe states for quantum phase estimation: Noisy performance

+In the case of $\bar{n}=8$ ($\bar{n}>N$), the twin-Fock state presents better performance for most values of $T_1$ and $T_2$ [Fig.~\ref{fig:twinFock}(c)] and this advantage covers all values of $T_1$ and $T_2$ when the nonlinear phase shifts are used [Fig.~\ref{fig:twinFock}(d)].
+This phenomenon is quite different from that with the \noon state, where the OFPS can still show significant advantage even the \noon state uses more resource of dimension.
+Hence, the twin-Fock state would be a better choice under noise in the case of $\bar{n}>N$.
+However, one should notice that the OFPS ceases to be true optimal under noise, and the performance comparison between the twin-Fock state and the true optimal finite-dimensional states under noise would be given in our next paper.

 The robustness of performance is another important indicator in quantum metrology.
 Here we use the proportion of the ratio $F_{\mathrm{loss}}/F$ ($F$ is the lossless QFI) that is higher than a given threshold with respect to all values of $T_1$ and $T_2$ as the indicator of the robustness.
-The variety of robustness is illustrated in the case of $N=6$ with two values of threshold ($0.6$ and $0.8$) for both linear and nonlinear phase shifts, as shown in Fig.~\ref{fig:QFI_loss}(e).
-It can be seen that for a fixed Fock space dimension the lowest robustness occurs around the point $\bar{n}=N$, which indicates that the NOON state presents a low robustness among all the optimal states.
-When $\bar{n}\leq N$ the robustness does not show a significant change for both linear and nonlinear cases, however, when $\bar{n}\geq N$ it presents a remarkable improvement with the increase of $\bar{n}$, especially when $\bar{n}$ is close to $2N$.
-Hence, if robustness is a priority to be considered, the optimal states with a large average photon number should be chosen.
+The variety of robustness is illustrated in the case of $N=6$ with two values of threshold ($0.6$ and $0.8$) for both linear and nonlinear phase shifts, as shown in Figs.~\ref{fig:QFI_loss}(e) and \ref{fig:QFI_loss}(f).
+The basic behaviors with respect to these two values of threshold coincide with each other, indicating that the performance is not affected by the choice of the value of threshold.
+It can be seen that for a fixed Fock dimension the lowest robustness occurs around the point $\bar{n}=N$, which indicates that the \noon state presents a low robustness among all the OFPSs.
+When $\bar{n}\leq N$ the robustness does not show a significant change for both linear and nonlinear cases, however, when $\bar{n}\geq N$ it presents a remarkable improvement with the increase of $\bar{n}$.
+Interestingly, both the \noon and twin-Fock states show a completely contrary behavior.
+When the average particle number is small, their robustness is higher than that of the OFPS, however, with the increase of $\bar{n}$ the robustness of these two states reduce significantly.
+One should notice that the price for the improvement of robustness with the OFPS is the reduction of the QFI, since when $\bar{n}>N$ its QFI reduces yet that of the \noon state increases, as shown in Fig.~\ref{fig:OFPSvsN00N}.
+In the meantime, the robustness of the twin-Fock state is higher than the OFPS (\noon state) in the case that $\bar{n}=N$.